JMDP5/DTU-deeplearning.github.io/_posts/2015-8-20-Installation-Instructions.md

-We recommend that you use either anaconda [http://continuum.io/downloads] or canopy [https://store.enthought.com/downloads/] as your python distribution.
+We recommend that you use either [anaconda](http://continuum.io/downloads) or [canopy](https://store.enthought.com/downloads/) as your python distribution.
 However any standard python distribution should work.
 People with computers running Mac O
 SX have a special Apple version of python.
 This is however not not always compatible with standard python why we strongly recommend that you install one of the above distributions instead

 ### Theano
 We'll use the python library Theano for automatic differentiation and compilation of fast (GPU compatible) C-code in this course.
-Install using the **bleeding edge** installation description at [http://deeplearning.net/software/theano/install.html#bleeding-edge-install-instructions]
+Install using the **bleeding edge** installation description for [Theano](http://deeplearning.net/software/theano/install.html#bleeding-edge-install-instructions)

 ### Lasagne
 Lasagne is a Neural Network library build on top of Theano.
-Installation instructions. [http://lasagne.readthedocs.org/en/latest/user/installation.html]
+Installation instructions.
+[Lasagne installation](http://lasagne.readthedocs.org/en/latest/user/installation.html)